Samsung/tizen-docs/docs/application/native/guides/connectivity/nsd.md

     }
     ```

-5. The callback defined in the `dnssd_resolve_service()` function is called when the IP address of the service is succesfully resolved.
+3. The callback defined in the `dnssd_resolve_service()` function is called when the IP address of the service is successfully resolved:

    ```
    void